-8.3 Harbour Control
+8.3 HARBOUR Control

-Darwin Port Harbour Control provides a 24-hour operational support through a Traffic Organisation Service (TOS) that monitors the movement of participating vessels within the Port of Darwin.
-The TOS is uses information from radar, close circuit television, automatic identification systems (AIS) and VHF radio.
-All information sources and communications are recorded and are in accordance with IALA Guidelines and Recommendations.
+Darwin Port Harbour Control provides a 24-hour operational support through a Traffic Organisation Service that monitors the movement of participating vessels within the Port of Darwin.
+The TOS uses information from radar, close circuit television, automatic identification systems (AIS) and VHF radio.
+All information sources and communications are recorded and are in accordance with International Association of Lighthouse Authorities (IALA) Guidelines and Recommendations.